lighthouse-labs/photolabs-starter/README.md

 # Project Description
 PhotoLabs is a single-page application created as part of the React course using a combination of Express and PostgreSQL for the back-end with React and Node.js for the front-end.
-This project simulates a user's experience using a photo-posting platform that allows for modal-viewing, favoriting, sorting by photo category, and more.
+This project simulates a user's experience using a photo-posting platform that allows for modal-viewing, favoriting, querying by search terms, sorting by photo category, and more.

 # Technology Stack
 - JavaScript